OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

   - The car-wash tiles and paint were not sun bleached which indicates that it was not in an area where taller buildings were present to shade them
   - The car-wash was self-service which was typically not found in the downtown areas

 These data points allowed a narrowing of the car-wash search areas and ultimately yielded us an address to the car-wash identified in the image.
 Google Maps and Google Street View were then utilized to attempt to locate and confirm the *exact* location that the image was taken.
-Specific identifers seen in the image such as a cleaning station, nearby building satellite dish/window positions, and matching fance-line (see MVO submission), allowed us to confirm the location of the image down to the exact position where the image was taken.
+Specific identifers seen in the image such as a cleaning station, nearby building satellite dish/window positions, and matching fence-line (see MVO submission), allowed us to confirm the location of the image down to the exact position where the image was taken.

 **Image 3**